 You might as well plan on making a double batch because it will be devoured in a flash!
 It’s a perfect dip recipe for entertaining.

-If you’re looking for more tasty appetizers, be sure to check out this Million Dollar Dip with Roasted Little Potatoes.
-And this Chutney, Pine Nut, Cranberry Dip is perfect for the holiday season ahead.
+If you’re looking for more tasty appetizers, be sure to check out these Best Fried Zucchini Sticks.
+Plus, Chutney, Pine Nut, Cranberry Dip, Everything Bagel Dip, or Homemade Boursin Cheese, perfect for the holiday season ahead.
+Plus we have a collection with our 25 Christmas Holiday Appetizers.

 Helpful Items For This Recipe